How To Study For The AP® Human Geography Exam

 Should I guess?
 Can I eliminate answers?
 Can I spot any patterns?
 Learn how to approach AP Human Geo MCQs best to maximize your performance in the allotted time.

-Check the AP Human Geography Course and Exam Description (CED) for everything you need to know about the units, topics, and key concepts that are tested on the Exam!
+Check the AP Human Geography Course and Exam Description (CED) for everything you need to know about the units, topics, and key concepts that are tested on the exam!

 Wondering if AP Human Geo is right for you?
 Here’s a complete article about the exam that clarifies everything about what’s on the exam, prerequisites, and more!